anon-blue/anon.blue/README.txt

 d, i don't know I'm here ! you see me? know what? are you just letters typing th emselves or a real human being? they all seay that, prove it :)  h yes please !!
-!! if you are not in the same country, i don't care, i just want a nice song. re ally blue yes,
+!! if you are not in the same country, i don't care, i just want a nice song. re ally blue yes, it's very very blue

                                is there such a thing?

                                                   putting things lin places and
-then ask
+then asking for them to be read is iuultiomate futility.  choice is an illusion and the real tadegy of our existence is our bitrth
                                                    praise trump
                                                    ] ] °]° [ [